k00mi/gitaly/README.md

 Instead of moving everything to Gitaly and only than optimize performance we'll iterate so we quickly have results

-The iteration process is as follows
+The iteration process is as follows for every month:

-1. Move a specific set of functions without modification
+1. Move a specific set of functions from Rails to Gitaly without modification (needs to happen before release, there is a switch to use either Rails or Gitaly)
-1. Measure their performance
+1. Measure their original performance
 1. Try to improve the performance by reducing reads and/or caching
-1. Measure the effect
+1. Measure the effect and if warrented try again
+1. Remove the switch from Rails

 Some examples of a specific set of functions: